Tochukwunwafororizu/osticket-prereqs/README.md

 <img src="https://i.imgur.com/obpObnP.png"

 </p>
 Next is  to open internet information services(IIS) and run as admin.
-Register PHP from within IIS(PHP manager and reload it by turning it off and on).
+Register PHP from within IIS (using PHP Manager) and reload it by turning it off and on).
 Next  install osTicket VI.
 15.8 (extract it first and it creates new unziped folder) Copy the upload folder into wwwroot(The root of the webserver) and rename the upload folder to osTicket.
 Reload IIS again by turning the server off and on.
 <img src="https://i.imgur.com/IMsq26D.png"
 </p>
 <br />

-Next is to attempt to load osTicket site in the IIS and to do that go to sites- Default- osTicket and click on Browse 80(http) and it should work.
+Next is to attempt to load osTicket site in the IIS and to do that go to sites > Default > osTicket and click on Browse 80(http) and it should work.
 </p>
 <img src="https://i.imgur.com/ZP4zt6D.png"

-Next is to enable some features that are not enabled and to do that, go to IIS and make some configurations.
+Next is to enable some features that are not enabled.
+To do that, go to IIS and make some configurations.
-Go to site-Default site-osTicket and double clickPHP manager and enable the features you want to.
+Go to site > Default site > osTicket and double click PHP Manager and enable the features you want to.
-I enabled PHP Imap Extension and PHP Intl Extension.
+I enabled PHP IMAP Extension and PHP Intl Extension.
 </p>
 <br />
 <img src="https://i.imgur.com/guQRE3u.png"
 </p>
-I'm going to rename a certain file that osTicket uses to make configuration, so basically inside the webserver "root" in the osTicket folder.
-There's this file called ost-sample config.PHP.
-We are going to rename it to ost-config PHP Then assign permission ost-config php
+I'm going to rename a certain file that osTicket uses to make configuration.
+So basically, inside the webserver "root" in the osTicket folder, There's this file called ost > sample config.PHP.
+We are going to rename it to ost > config PHP Then assign permission ost > config php
-Disable inheritance- Remove all
+Disable inheritance > Remove all
-New permission- everyone- All
+New permission > everyone- All
 Continue setting up osTicket in the brower(click continue Name Helpdesk
 Default email(receives email from customers)